 Essential gear for Mount Buffalo National Park

 Being an alpine area, the park sees massive changes in weather at any time of the year and you should be prepared for all weather conditions.
-Gear I can recommend for hiking and camping include:
+Gear I can recommend for camping and hiking include:

 Where to stay in Mt Buffalo National Park